 Net zero is the future and we're committed to achieving net zero emissions by 2040 by reducing the impact of the energy and resources we use in our operations - but also in our wider value chain.

 Our emissions reduction targets to reduce Scope 1, 2 and 3 greenhouse gas (GHG) emissions by 50% across the Group by FY2029/30, have also been approved by the Science Based Targets initiative, as consistent with levels required to meet the goals of the Paris Agreement.
 Our reporting methodology can be found here.
-We also support the British Retail Consortium's net-zero roadmap, committing the UK retail industry to be net-zero by at least 2040.
+We also support the British Retail Consortium's Climate Action Roadmap, committing the UK retail industry to be net zero by at least 2040.

-View our Energy & Carbon data in the Sustainable Business chapter of our 2020/21 Annual Report & Accounts.
+We achieved a 31% reduction in Scope 1, 2 and 3 emissions against a 2019/20 baseline.
+View our Energy & Carbon data in the Sustainable Business chapter of our 2021/22 Annual Report and Accounts.